-Swan at all (2016) focused on one city and the effect of different land uses on how beta diversity influenced both taxonomic and functional diversity.
-These results here confirm predictions made by Swan et al. (2016) in Baltimore, Maryland USA.
-The results were convincing at the extreme ends of a gradient of human influence, and seems to be supported here across cities.
-With more data like it would be interesting to explore in more detail the nature of different land-use types within the other category reported here.
-For example one might expect that residential landuse types would exhibit very high habitat heterogeneity compared with institutional land cover types given that social norms and decision-making can be quite variable.
-This may not be the case when it comes to how decisions are made for schools, places of worhship, businesses, or governmental locations.
+Swan at al. (2016) focused on one city (Baltimore, Maryland, USA) and the effect of different land uses on how β-diversity influenced taxonomic and functional diversity.
+Our results confirm the predictions made by Swan et al. (2016).
+Their results were convincing at the extreme ends of a gradient of human influence and seem supported here across cities.
+With more data it would be interesting to explore in more detail the nature of different land-use types within the other categories we examined.
+For example, one might expect that residential land use types would exhibit very high habitat heterogeneity compared with institutional land cover types, given that social norms and decision-making would likely be quite variable.
+This may not be the case regarding how decisions are made for schools, places of worship, businesses, or governmental locations.
 Furthermore, the work done here focused on trees.
-Looking at more mobile species like that for higher trophic levels where coupled with human movement may lower beta diversity blurring the predictions associated with high beta diversity.
+Looking at more mobile species like that for higher trophic levels where, coupled with human movement, may lower β-diversity, blurring the predictions associated with high β-diversity.
 By extension, any ecosystem services offered by such species, like insects, may become harder to detect.
 Lastly, a more difficult yet interesting comparison would be to look at the differential contribution of native versus non-native or exotic species diversities.
-It might be expected that native species would contribute less beta diversity because of the local constraints on what species can actually survive in the harsh urban environment.
-However exotics are more desirable and constantly moved around and.
-When horticultural businesses thrive they are a source of diversity and thus make it easy for people to move species into their local environment generating better diversity via dispersal.…
+It might be expected that native species would contribute less β-diversity because of the local constraints on what species can survive in the harsh urban environment.
+However, exotics are more desirable and constantly moved around.
+When horticultural businesses thrive, they are a source of diversity and thus make it easy for people to move species into their local environment, generating higher diversity via dispersal.

-Urban places are exhibiting rapid expansion, yet harbor significant biodiversity, and this biodiversity is facilitated and modified by human activity.
-As such species coexistence needs to be understood in this context, with the realization that unconventional mechanisms might be driving patterns of alpha and beta diversity among some land use types.
-Here, we demonstrate with an extensive dataset one way that such diversities can unfold and, perhaps, explain differential patterns in ecosystem services.
-As expected, human decision-making at small spatial scales appears to drive higher beta diversity for sessile species, here trees.
+Urban places are exhibiting rapid expansion yet harbor significant biodiversity, and this biodiversity is facilitated and modified by human activity.
+As such, species coexistence needs to be understood in this context, with the realization that unconventional mechanisms might be driving patterns of α- and β-diversity among some land use types.
+Here, we demonstrate with an extensive dataset one way such diversities can unfold and, perhaps, explain differential patterns in ecosystem services.
+As expected, human decision-making at small spatial scales appears to drive higher β-diversity for sessile species, here trees.

 Figures